PyPSA/PyPSA/doc/installation.rst

     .../pypsa-eur/data % tar xJf pypsa-eur-data-bundle.tar.xz

-2. **Cutouts:** `pypsa-eur-cutouts.tar.xz <https://vfs.fias.science/d/0a0ca1e2fb/files/?p=/pypsa-eur-cutouts.tar.xz>`_ are spatiotemporal subsets of the European weather data from the `ECMWF ERA5 <https://software.ecmwf.int/wiki/display/CKB/ERA5+data+documentation>`_ reanalysis dataset and the `CMSAF SARAH-2 <https://wui.cmsaf.eu/safira/action/viewDoiDetails?acronym=SARAH_V002>`_ solar surface radiation dataset for the year 2013.
+2. **Cutouts:** `pypsa-eur-cutouts.tar.xz <https://vfs.fias.science/d/0a0ca1e2fb/files/?p=/pypsa-eur-cutouts.tar.xz>`_ (3.9 GB) are spatiotemporal subsets of the European weather data from the `ECMWF ERA5 <https://software.ecmwf.int/wiki/display/CKB/ERA5+data+documentation>`_ reanalysis dataset and the `CMSAF SARAH-2 <https://wui.cmsaf.eu/safira/action/viewDoiDetails?acronym=SARAH_V002>`_ solar surface radiation dataset for the year 2013.
 They have been prepared by and are for use with the `atlite <https://github.com/PyPSA/atlite>`_ tool.
 You can either generate them yourself using the ``build_cutouts`` rule or extract them directly into the ``pypsa-eur`` directory.
 To download cutouts yourself you need to `set up the CDS API <https://cds.climate.copernicus.eu/api-how-to>`_.
 For more details read the `atlite documentation <https://atlite.readthedocs.io>`_.
 For beginners, extracting the bundle is recommended:

 .. code:: bash